-The Ho Quoc Pagoda (also known as Chua Ho Quoc or Truc Lam Ho Quoc) is a new Buddhist temple on Phu Quoc Island that was inaugurated on December 14, 2012.
-It is perched at the base of a lush mountain that faces the sea and the rising sun.
+The Ho Quoc Pagoda (also known as Chùa Hộ Quốc or Chùa Hộ Quốc) is the largest Buddhist temple on Phu Quoc Island.
+Officially inaugurated on December 14, 2012, this spectacular temple is perched at the base of a lush mountain that faces the sea and the rising sun.

-Ho Quoc Pagoda is 18kms from Duong Dong Town and located in Suoi Lon hamlet in Duong To Village.
+Ho Quoc Pagoda is 18 kilometers from Duong Dong Town and located in Suoi Lon hamlet in Duong To Village.
 The temple is situated along the eastern coast overlooking the Gulf of Thailand and just north of Sao Beach.

 Stay up-to-date with what is happening on Phu Quoc Island.
 Just click the "Like Page" button below and you are all set.
 Cảm ơn!

 Scroll down to explore the regions that make up Phu Quoc District.

 Duong Dong is Phu Quoc's largest town and it is located along on the western coast of Phu Quoc island.
 Duong Dong is famous for its mighty river that bears the same name, temples, fish sauce factories, pepper farms, and of course the plentiful accommodation options available at all price points.
 Duong Dong is a busy urban place but there is electricity in the air.
 The town comes alive after the sun has set.

 Nested in between Phu Quoc's two major towns (Duong Dong and An Thoi) lies Duong To, a vast central area that is home to the Bai Truong Tourist Complex, Phu Quoc's main tourist area.
 The Bai Truong Tourist Complex is often referred to as just "Long Beach", the literal translation of the Vietnamese words in English.
 Duong To is a hip modern commune with posh bars and restaurants, luxury beach resorts, and home to the Phu Quoc International Airport.